Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 Several factors can interfere with this smooth transit.
 Structural abnormalities like strictures (narrowing of the esophagus), tumors, or foreign bodies physically block the passageway.
 Functional problems such as motility disorders impair the muscle contractions needed to push food downward effectively.
 Inflammation caused by acid reflux or infections can also cause swelling and discomfort, making swallowing difficult.

-This sensation is medically known as dysphagia, a term encompassing difficulty swallowing or the feeling of obstruction during eating.
+This sensation is medically known as dysphagia, a term that refers to difficulty swallowing or the feeling of obstruction during eating.
 Understanding why this happens requires a closer look at how swallowing works and what can disrupt it.

 The Complex Mechanics Behind Swallowing